Buckingham Township in Bucks County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 2002 by Pennsylvania Historical and Museum Commission.

 Topics and series.
 This historical marker is listed in these topic lists: Industry & Commerce • War, US Revolutionary.
-In addition, it is included in the Pennsylvania Historical and Museum Commission series list.
+In addition, it is included in the Pennsylvania Historical and Museum Commission (PHMC) series list.
 A significant historical year for this entry is 1763.

 Location.
 40° 19.413′ N, 75° 3.619′ W. Marker is near Buckingham, Pennsylvania, in Bucks County.
 It is in Buckingham Township.
-Marker is at the intersection of York Road (Pennsylvania Route 263) and Durham Road (Pennsylvania Route 413), on the right when traveling east on York Road.
+It is at the intersection of York Road (Pennsylvania Route 263) and Durham Road ( Route 413), on the right when traveling east on York Road.
 Touch for map.
 Marker is at or near this postal address: 2556 Durham Road, Buckingham PA 18912, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Buckingham Friends Meeting House (approx. 1.9 miles away); Giggleberry Fair (approx. 2.1 miles away); The Grist Mill (approx. 2.2 miles away); The Gazebo (approx. 2.2 miles away); The Waterway (approx. 2.2 miles away); Cock 'n Bull Restaurant (approx. 2.2 miles away); The Jamisons (approx. 2.2 miles away); The Shops (approx. 2.2 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies: Buckingham Friends Meeting House (approx. 1.9 miles away); Giggleberry Fair (approx. 2.1 miles away); The Grist Mill (approx. 2.2 miles away); The Gazebo (approx. 2.2 miles away); The Waterway (approx. 2.2 miles away); Cock 'n Bull Restaurant (approx. 2.2 miles away); The Jamisons (approx. 2.2 miles away); The Shops (approx. 2.2 miles away).

 Regarding Bogart's Tavern.
 Bogart's Tavern is on the corner of Durham and York Roads.